 Keep the Tail Wagging is supported by pet parents.
 I occasionally earn a commission (at no additional cost to you) when you click through an affiliate link to one of my favorite products.
 Thank you for your support.
 Read More

-I've been learning about joint supplements for dogs since Rodrigo and Sydney were diagnosed with arthritis several years ago.
-It turns out that Rodrigo didn't have arthritis, it was a condition many Border Collies and other active herding dogs get called Osteochondritis Dissecans (OCD), which our holistic vet in 2014.
+I've been learning about joint supplements for dogs since my first dogs, Rodrigo and Sydney, were diagnosed with joint issues when they were young.
+It turns out that Rodrigo didn't have arthritis; it was a condition many Border Collies and other active herding dogs get called Osteochondritis Dissecans (OCD), which our holistic vet diagnosed in 2014.

 What is Osteochondritis Dissecans (OCD)?